MFS4711/project1-practice/README.md

 (Include all must-have features)
 **Guidance:** Use this section as you complete Phase 2: Must User Stories Implementation & Testing.
 Document all the must-have features you implemented, explaining how they align with the user stories and acceptance criteria.

+- easy to navigate webpage
+- information regarding common mental health issues
+- information about ways to deal with stress
+- information about support available

 ### Advanced Features (Should-Haves)
 - **Feature 1:** Description of the implemented feature.
 - **Feature 2:** Description of the implemented feature.

+- forms to sign up for events
+- different events which are clearly advertised
+- instructions on how to join the community
+- useful resources

 (Include all should-have features)
 **Guidance:** Include any advanced features you implemented during Phase 3: Should User Stories Implementation & Any Advanced Features.
 Explain how these features enhance user experience and their alignment with the acceptance criteria.